What Is Mortgage Principal? | Simple Explanation for First‑Time Borrowers

-What Is Principal?
+What Is Mortgage Principal?

 A simple explanation of the part of your mortgage that reduces your loan balance.